shopsys/shopsys/docs/frontend-api/pagination.md

 }
 ```

-To order your result add the `orderingMode` parameter, which is GraphQL enum type `ProductOrderingModeEnum`.
+To order your result, add the `orderingMode` parameter, which is GraphQL enum type `ProductOrderingModeEnum`.
-You are not able to use other value than supported values of the specified type.
+You cannot use other values than supported values of the specified type.
 If you want to add more ordering modes, feel free to extend the type in `ProductOrderingModeEnum.types.yaml`.
 Default ordering is `relevance` for search and `priority` for other queries.
 ```text